-DANCE - Stage 6 - Year 11 (Prelminary) - Assessment Schedule - 2024
+DANCE - Stage 6 - Year 11 (Prelminary) Assessment Schedule 2025

-The final ROSA grade will be determined by the teacher's professional judgement regarding the student's achievement in formal and informal assessment activities
+The final ROSA grade will be determined by the teacher's professional judgement regarding the student's achievement in formal and informal assessment activities.

 Task Number Task 1 Task 2 Task 3

-Nature of Task Oz Dance Group Composition Students work in groups and construct a Company focused dance composition reflective of Australian stimuli.
+Nature of Task Company Focused Composition Students work in groups to construct a Company focused dance composition using stimuli and structural aspects.
 Students will also submit a process diary reflecting on their composition and the role they demonstrated.
 In Class Performance and Interview Students will perform dance work as a solo with a focus on Technique and Performance Quality.
-Students will also engage in an Interview about the Dance.
-A process reflection will be submitted with this work Yearly Examination Students will also complete a Core Appreciation Exam with consideration fo analysing the dance work 'Sarabande'.
+Students will also engage in an interview about the dance.
+A process reflection will be submitted with this work.
+Yearly Exami Students will also con Appreciation Exam with analysing Australian dance "Terrain mplete a Core consideration for and the dance work

-Timing Term 1, Week 11 Term 2, Week 8 Term 3, Exam Week
+Timing Term 1, Week 11 Term 2, Week 9 Week 9 Term 3, Week 7-8

-Outcomes Assessed P1.3, P3.1, P3.2, P3.4, P3.5, P3.6 P1.1, P1.4, P2.2, P2.3, P2.4, P2.5 P1.2, P4.1, P4.2, P4.3, P4.4
+Outcomes Assessed P1.3, P3.1, P3.2, P3.4, P3.5, P3.6 P1.1, P1.4, P2.2, P2.3, P2.4, P2.5 P1.2, P4.1, P4.2, P4.
+3, P4.4, P4.5

 Components Weighting

 Performance 10 30 40

 Composition 30 30

 Appreciation 30 30

 Total % 40 30 30 100